Aquaveo/training.geoglows.org/docs/index.en.md

+![image](static/images/NewGEOGLOWSLOGO.png)
 # Welcome to the GEOGLOWS Model Training Hub!

-![image](static/images/NewGEOGLOWSLOGO.png)
+This site is focused on providing technical information about how to use the RFS model.
+There are both written instructions found under "River Forecast System" and also webinars availbale under the "Webinar" section.
+If you would like to learn more about GEOGLOWS as an organization, please visit our [GEOGLOWS website](https://www.geoglows.org/).

 ## Watch this video to learn about GEOGLOWS!

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; margin: 0 auto;">
   <iframe